-Prieto is in great demand as a guest conductor with many of the top North American orchestras including Cleveland, Dallas, Toronto, Minnesota, Washington, New World and Houston Symphony, and has enjoyed a particularly close and successful relationship with the Chicago Symphony Orchestra and the North Carolina Symphony Orchestra.
+Prieto is in demand as a guest conductor with many of the top North American orchestras, including Cleveland, Dallas, Toronto, Minnesota, Washington, New World, and Houston Symphony, and has enjoyed a particularly successful relationship with the Chicago Symphony Orchestra and the North Carolina Symphony.

-Prieto is renowned for championing Latin American music, as well as his dedication to new music.
+Prieto is renowned for championing Latin American music as well as his dedication to new music.
 He has conducted over 100 world premieres of works by Mexican and American composers, many of which were commissioned by him.
-Prieto places equal importance on championing works by Black and African American composers such as Florence Price, Margaret Bonds and Courtney Bryan, amongst others.
+Prieto places equal importance on championing works by Black and African American composers such as Florence Price, Margaret Bonds, and Courtney Bryan, among others.

 Prieto has an extensive discography that includes Deutsche Gramophone (nominated for three Grammys) Naxos and Sony labels.
 Prieto was recognized by Musical America as the 2019 Conductor of the Year.
 A graduate of Princeton and Harvard universities, Prieto studied conducting with Jorge Mester, Enrique Diemecke, Charles Bruck, and Michael Jinbo.